MicrosoftLearning/IC-002T00-Microsoft-Cloud-for-Sustainability/Instructions/Labs/Lab_03_emission_calculations.md

 ![Graphical user interface, application, Teams Description automatically generated](./Images/Lab03/L03_image004.png)

+>[!ALERT] **Important** Please make sure that you have completed the previous lab to create Activity Data. **The emissions calculations require all the Data Ingestion processes from the previous lab to be completed.** Failure to do so will result in errors or incorrect values during the calculations

 ### Task 1: Add eGRID Factor mappings

 In this task, Alex will create factor mappings to map the Contractual instrument types, for Wide World Importers that were added by Reed previously, to the respective electric grid emission factor.
 This allows Microsoft Sustainability Manager to find the correct electric grid for a given Contractual instrument type.
 This can be expanded to map other reference data to specific emission factors, avoiding the need to create calculations models that are for specific emission factors.